c-s/DataCubes.jl/docs/introduction.md

-## Introduction to the MultidimensionalTables package
+## Introduction to the DataCubes package

-The MultidimensionalTables package provides several new data types and associated functions/macros, to deal with multidimensional tables.
+The DataCubes package provides several new data types and associated functions/macros, to deal with multidimensional tables.
 The package has the following notable features:

 * It includes data types `DictArray` and `LabeledArray` that can describe multimensional tables.
 * Extensive number of functions/macros are available to process common type of table manipulations and they can cover multidimensional tables as well.